 Five years ago, schools no longer needed 2 Web sites – one for access via a computer and the other which can be accessed via a mobile device, since a Web site could be designed to be “responsive,” meaning that the screen resolution adjusts automatically based on which device the site is accessed.

 Just as metacognition can be defined as “Learning about learning,” metadata is “information about information” contained on your Web site.
-It consists of “Keywords” which search engines “spiders” seek out when people type certain “search” words into search engines like Google, Bing, or Yahoo (and your school can still earn a penny for every search that’s done on GoodSearch).
+It consists of “Keywords” which search engines “spiders” seek out when people type certain “search” words into search engines like Google, Bing, or Safari.
 If you’re “All Saints School,” since “All Saints School” is somewhere contained on your Web site, the Web site for your school could be pulled into the search results…somewhere.

 And that’s the bad news.
 Your school may be the 395th ranking, and there are few parents that will hunt through all those pages to find your school’s Web site.

 Of course, the more information a parent puts into a search, the more detailed the results are.
-“All Saints Academy, Corning NY” will bring you to All Saints Academy in Corning, NY first.
-However, if parents simply typed “All Saints Academy,” they may get All Saints Academy in Columbus, OH or Winter Haven, FL, or even a school half-way around the world.
+“Grace Christian School” brings me to Grace Christian School in Kittanning, PA, since it’s the closest one to my location (since I have location services enabled).
+However, if parents simply typed “Grace Christian School” without their location services enabled, they may get Grace Christian School in Huntington WV or Staunton VA, or even a school half-way around the world.
 The Web is, after all, a worldwide thing.

 There are companies that talk about SEO (Search Engine Optimization) for your Web site.
 This is done by including “Metadata” in the Web site’s “Head” area, incorporating “Keywords” that pertain to and are unique to your school.
 Those words in quotations might be items you’re not familiar with – but the person that maintains or manages your Web site NEEDS to be familiar with them.
 Just so you know: